Deadly Rainbow Bridge vehicle explosion kills 2 people, no evidence of terrorist activity

 The YMCA, who organizes the yearly Turkey Trot on Thanksgiving released this statement Wednesday night: "Organizers of the Turkey Trot continue to maintain active conversations with City of Buffalo Police and other local authorities to ensure the safest race possible.
 The YMCA will share additional updates as they become available."

-Sources tell WBFO that Buffalo's City Hall is closed at 2:30 p.m. today "out of an abundance of caution."
+Sources told WBFO that Buffalo's City Hall closed at 2:30 p.m.
+Wednesday "out of an abundance of caution."
 At the sheriff's recommendation, Erie County's Rath Building, Old County Hall and Family Court closed early on Wednesday afternoon, according to a tweet from Erie County Executive Mark Poloncarz.
 He added "There are no known risks/threats, just doing out of caution."

 The Canadian Border Services Agency released the following statement at 2:53 p.m.: "The health and safety of the public and our officers is of utmost importance to the Canada Border Services Agency (CBSA).
 We are aware of an evolving situation at Rainbow Bridge.
 We are liaising with our U.S. counterparts on this matter.
 The Federal Bureau of Investigation (FBI) is leading on the ongoing investigation."